-Two of the secrets to the deliciousness of the Oregano-Lemon Butter Braised Chicken:
+Two Secrets to the Deliciousness of the Oregano-Lemon Butter Braised Chicken

-- The chicken braises while sitting on top of onion and lemon slices, and whole garlic cloves.
+- The chicken braises while sitting on top of the onion, lemon slices and garlic cloves.

 Every bite is absolutely bursting with bright and warm flavors — and it’s certainly a comfort food dish!